 This collection documents the relationships among peoples and the environment in North America from 1534 to 1850.
 The collection includes both published and unpublished accounts, narratives, diaries, journals, and letters.

 Early Canadiana Online (ECO) is a collaborative research project to provide Web access to a digital library of primary sources in Canadian history from the first European contact to the late 19th century.
 The collection is particularly strong in the subject areas of literature, women's history, native studies and the history of French Canada.
 Browse by subject.
 See entries under United Empire Loyalists and United States-History-Revolution.
+Site still online as of Dec., 2019, but entry for Canadiana Online, just below, indicates Early Canadiana has been absorbed by it.

 American Notes: Travels in America, 1750-1920 comprises 253 published narratives by Americans and foreign visitors recounting their travels in the colonies and the United States and their observations and opinions about American peoples, places, and society from about 1750 to 1920.
 Also included is the thirty-two-volume set of manuscript sources entitled Early Western Travels, 1748-1846, published between 1904 and 1907.
 Contents ranges from reports by the unjustly neglected to the justly famous, and from classics of the genre to undiscovered gems.
 Together, they build a mosaic portrait of a young nation.